Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 O’Reilly’s Rainforest Retreat is an established Queensland ecotourism operator, having operated successfully for many years at this location surrounded by the sensitive environment of Lamington National Park.

 The new ecotourism facilities will have environmental, social and financial benefits, and this is a good example of government working with the private sector to improve ecotourism.

-Leasing the camping area to ecotourism operator, O’Reilly’s Rainforest Retreat, will offset the Queensland Government’s existing site management costs, and will free up a park ranger to undertake more park management initiatives within the broader Lamington National Park.
+Leasing the camping area to ecotourism operator, O’Reilly’s Rainforest Retreat, offsets the Queensland Government’s existing site management costs, and frees up a park ranger to undertake more park management initiatives within the broader Lamington National Park.

-This project will also contribute to conservation and management of Lamington National Park, through direct financial contribution and other initiatives supporting wildlife conservation in this particular area.
+This project also contributes to conservation and management of Lamington National Park, through direct financial contribution and other initiatives supporting wildlife conservation in this particular area.